 Arsenal has become a pioneer when it comes to sustainability as they have made unique efforts to make sure they are environmentally conscious.

-The Gunners recently have installed battery packs at the Emirates that can store and harness renewable sources of energy such as solar and wind.
+The Gunners have installed battery packs at the Emirates that can store and harness renewable sources of energy such as solar and wind.

 Emirates Stadium looking 👌

 The North London club has also started various initiatives for cooking oil recycling and food composting.
 Their use of urinals which do not rely on water for flushing and a clever heating system that prevents energy being wasted throughout the vast stadium structure, surely makes Arsenal one of the most environmentally conscious clubs in the UK.